-According to a 2021 report by Qatalog, the average employee spends 59 minutes a day trying to find information lost in a maze of apps.
+The average employee spends 59 minutes a day trying to find information lost in a maze of apps.
 Nearly 70% of employees say that finding the information they need to do their job is time-consuming, and many report needing to interrupt at least two coworkers — up to five times a day — to find the information they need.
 All of that lost productivity adds up.

 When you streamline your tech stack, you cut down on this wasted time.
 Optimizing your company’s tech tools means only using platforms that the majority of your employees find value in.
 That way, employees know exactly where to find information, data remains centralized, and nobody spends time redoing work because they don’t know where to find it.